atneit/open-quantum-safe-attacks/README.md

 ## 2. Dependencies on debian/ubuntu

-To install some dependencies, that may or may not be requred depending on your usage of this repository, you may execute the following on debian derrived linux distributions.
+To install some dependencies, that may or may not be required depending on your usage of this repository, you may execute the following on debian derived linux distributions.

     sudo apt install cmake gcc clang libssl-dev python3-pytest python3-pytest-xdist unzip xsltproc doxygen graphviz